aos/concurrent-hashtable/README.md

 The table supports `insert()`, `find()`, and `remove()` methods currently.

+The current implementation of the hashtable works by passing in file names into main, and each thread opens a separate file.
+The threads each run through the file assigned to them and insert each word into the global hashtable.
+Each threads runs a counter of number of words inserted which is returned to the main thread.
+The main thread tallies all words and prints total number of words inserted.

 ### Notes on concurrency

 The hashtable is not lock-free.
 Additionally, the locks are implemented per linked list (bucket).
 This allows for manipulation of other buckets without having to lock the entire hashtable.